ppy/osu-wiki/news/2022-12-01-osumonthly-5.md

 ![](/wiki/shared/news/2022-12-01-osumonthly-5/banner.jpg)

 Welcome to the 5th edition of osu!monthly!
-This month a lot has happened tournament wise (and a lot will be happening in December as well!), so to cover the osu!
-World Cup we asked [Junihuhn](https://osu.ppy.sh/users/4182339) to provide a write-up and they delivered!
-Other than tournaments, there have been lots of cool things happening within the realm of osu!, and we hope you all enjoy this edition.
+A lot has happened tournament-wise this month (with a lot more coming in December as well!), particularly with the conclusion of the osu!
+World Cup.
+Read on to find out more about that, as well as lots of other cool things happening within the realm of osu!.

 If you want to contribute, feel free to reach out!
-You can find us over at the [osu!dev Discord server](https://discord.com/invite/ppy), or you can reach out to 0x84f#0001 on Discord.
+The osu!monthly project is organised in the [osu!dev Discord server](https://discord.com/invite/ppy), and if you have suggestions you can also contact 0x84f#0001 on Discord.

-If you are interested in checking out all of the previous editions, feel free to look at our [forum thread](https://osu.ppy.sh/community/forums/topics/1614314?n=1)!
+If you are interested in checking out all of the previous editions, feel free to have a look at the [forum post](https://osu.ppy.sh/community/forums/topics/1614314)!

 ## Table of contents